SoftInMX/customcache/README.md

-# customcache
+# Custom Memcache
-For memcache use with silex
+To use memcache custom methods with silex